Nikon D7500 versus Nikon D7200

 The Nikon D7500 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in April 2017 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D7500 has a resolution of 20.7 megapixel, whereas the D7200 provides 24 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is somewhat larger (3 percent) than the Nikon D7500.
-Moreover, the D7200 is slightly heavier (6 percent) than the D7500.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is considerably larger (3 percent) than the Nikon D7500.
+Moreover, the D7200 is markedly heavier (6 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.